Pike Place Market: Dining and drinking

-Notable people
+People

 Frank Goodwin and his brothers developed most of the core Market buildings.
-He was largely responsible for the decision to keep ornament to a minimum, in order to keep the emphasis on the products rather than the institution and in order not to scare off people looking for good prices on their produce.
+He was largely responsible for the decision to keep ornamentation to a minimum to keep the emphasis on the products rather than the institution and not to scare off people looking for good prices on their produce.
 Upon his retirement in 1925, his nephew Arthur Goodwin took over most of the Market ownership, selling some shares to people outside of the family.

 Giuseppe Desimone was born about 40 mi east of Naples, Italy.
 He arrived in America from Italy as a stowaway, but soon became a successful farmer with land in South Park, Tukwila and the Kent Valley along the Green River.
 A longtime Market vendor, Desimone was one of those who bought shares in the Market in 1925 and eventually became its owner by slowly buying out Arthur Goodwin.
 He was president of the Market until his death in 1946.
 Outside of the Market, he is credited with keeping Boeing in the Seattle area in 1936 by selling them a large tract of land for a nominal fee.

 His son Richard Desimone succeeded him as president of the market and served in that position until 1974.
 He kept the Market alive in dark times for farmers' markets, doing nearly all business on handshake deals rather than through formal leases.
 He later served on the Market Historical Commission.